rphillips/kueue-dev/docs/src/commands/build.md

 ## Overview

 The `kueue-dev images build` command builds and pushes container images for the kueue-operator project.
-It supports building operator, operand (kueue), and must-gather components.
+It supports building operator, operand (kueue), must-gather, and bundle components.

 ## Usage